pingidentity/pingone-mobile-sdk-android/README.md

 authenticationUI.authenticate(context, mobilePayload, dynamicData);
 ```

 ## 4. Migrate from PingID SDK to PingOne SDK

 If your application is currently integrated with PingID SDK, it is possible to migrate to PingOne SDK.
 First, make sure to set up the PingOne environment in the admin console following the convergence documentation.
 Then set up mobile application as follows:
- 1. Remove the `PingID_SDK.aar` library file from the `libs` folder of your application and any methods that call that SDK.
+1. Remove the `PingID_SDK.aar` library file from the `libs` folder of your application and remove any calls to that SDK.
- 2. Setup a PingOne mobile SDK as described in [set-up section](#1-set-up-a-mobile-app-using-the-pingone-sdk-sample-code) and implement the API methods as described in the [PingOne Mobile SDK sample app](#2-pingone-mobile-sdk-sample-app).
+2. Setup a PingOne mobile SDK as described in the [set-up section](#1-set-up-a-mobile-app-using-the-pingone-sdk-sample-code) and implement the API methods as described in the [PingOne Mobile SDK sample app](#2-pingone-mobile-sdk-sample-app).

 ### 4.1 Manual flow

 Call the migration API method:
 ```java